This site may contain affiliate links for which a small commission is received.

 Apparently, there’s something in addition to copyright and trademarks called “trade dress”.
-I’m no lawyer I just like to draw stuff, so I’ll just defer to the “experts” explanation.
+I’m no lawyer I just draw stuff, so I have to defer to the “experts” explanation.
 Apparently using team colors and referring to them by the team name can and probably will be interpreted as infringing on trade dress rights.

 “…Colors are also available for anyone to use.
 But if you use a combination similar to the “trade dress” of what some sports team uses, they’ll sue you for infringement….Teams own their trademarks in the classes for entertainment services, clothing, toys, etc., including their team name, plus the colors.
 They also own the trade dress: the particular configuration of colors (plus their team name and logo using its font in the same size and placement as where their uniforms place it, etc. etc.) that’s acquired what’s called “secondary meaning” in the minds of consumers.
 That’s what makes the trade dress valuable and is why you want to use it….” courtesy of Arvo.com

 Yikes!
 Unfortunately for me that nix’d my brilliant idea faster than flushing the commode.
-On the plus side, fortunately for me, I thought to do a little research before posting my brilliant idea.
-While I still have my team color SVG file I can use for personal reasons I no longer plan on sharing it for obvious reasons.
+Fortunately for me, I thought to do a little research before posting my brilliant idea.
+While I still have my team color SVG files I can use for personal reasons I no longer plan on sharing it for obvious reasons.
 (I gathered from my research that professional team lawyers are rather zealous in protecting their clients…..)